Using PouchDB for Offline/Data Sync

 Brice McIver Articles, Databases, Development Technologies & Tools, Spring 1 Comment

-Attention: The following article was published over 12 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.In my time with Keyhole, I’ve been involved in a number of projects where the client was asking us to rewrite a legacy system while retaining their existing database.
-Sometimes it helps …
+Attention: This article was published over 12 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.In my time with Keyhole, I’ve been involved in a number of projects where the client was asking us to rewrite a legacy system …

 An argument against defaulting to auto-increment primary keys